-As we have a busy schedule, it means getting away early on our first day, 7 am our target time of departure.
+As we have a busy schedule, it means getting away early on our first day, 7 am or we prefer to go the night before.

 The first couple of hours is spent enjoying a bus drive through the different countryside traveling to our base campsite at Barrington river reserve.

-On arrival at our destination, we set up our tents beside the river, have a spot of lunch and generally, get prepared for another short bus journey up to Rocky Crossing.
+On arrival at our destination, we set up our tents beside the river, and generally, get prepared for another short bus journey up to Rocky Crossing.

 It’s here at Rocky Crossing the real fun begins as this is where we launch our Kayaks and get prepared for a paddle back to our campsite.
 However, before we get in the boats, we will do some onshore training just to make sure everyone is on the same page.